AntonioDonnangelo/Predicting-2024-US-Corn-Yield/README.md

 ### 5. Model Development & Evaluation

-As initial experiment i use SARIMAX/SARIMAX with all data from 1910. these methods assumes stationarity and regular patterns over time,  <br>
-which may not fully capture yield variations caused by highly variable weather patterns or regional effects. and then I have incorporated the features variables, <br>
-but with only 24 years of overlapping yield + weather data, obviously its predictive power is limited.
+As initial experiment I used SARIMA/SARIMAX with all data from 1910.
+These methods assumes stationarity and regular patterns over time, which may not fully capture yield variations caused by highly variable weather patterns or regional effects.
+Then I have incorporated the features variables, but with only 24 years of overlapping yield + weather data, obviously its predictive power is limited.

 - ML models:
     To ensure consistency and valid feature-target relationships, I have aggregated weather data to yearly resolution, aligning it with the annual yield data at county level. <br>